 The telecommunication blackouts are understood to be related to the imposition of Section 144 across Srinagar which limits public assembly.

 Although short of a total information blackout, data show the fall of connectivity to 9% of nominal levels in Srinagar, as well as registering significant disruptions in surrounding regions.

-The disruption is raising concerns for the safety and wellbeing of residents as well as posing a threat to the fundamental human rights of free expression and free assembly.
+Shortly prior to the blackout, queues for fuel and supplies began to form as premonitions grew over the militarized presence.
+The disruption has raised concerns for the safety and wellbeing of residents as well as posing a threat to the fundamental human rights of free expression and free assembly.

 — Nighat Dad (@nighatdad) August 4, 2019